lg/awardwiz/README.md

 - Searches all permutations of origins and destinations (direct flights only for now)
 - See when low-fares are available (`X`, `I`, `O`, etc) vs cash-based fares (for [Chase Ultimate Rewards](https://thepointsguy.com/guide/redeeming-chase-ultimate-rewards-maximum-value/))
-- Searches: `aa`, `aeroplan`, `alaska`, `delta`, `jetblue`, `southwest` and `united`, along with `skiplagged` and `skyscanner` (currently disabled) for points-to-cash estimates
+- Searches: `aa`, `aeroplan`, `alaska`, `delta` (temp broken), `jetblue`, `southwest` and `united` (temp broken), along with `skiplagged` for points-to-cash estimates
-- Scrapers used to obtain data usually avoid various anti-botting mitigations used by airlines and live tests are run [twice-daily](https://github.com/lg/awardwiz/actions/workflows/scraper-tests.yaml) to make sure scrapers usually work
+- Diligently tried to avoid the various commercial anti-botting mitigations used by airlines
-- Know when WiFi and/or lie-flat pods will be available
+- Tries getting reliable WiFi and/or lie-flat pod availability
 - *Coming soon* Get emailed when award space opens up
-- *Coming soon* Automatically calculate region-based miles based on published award charts
+- *Coming soonish* Automatically calculate region-based miles based on published award charts

 # Architecture

-The Typescript React-based frontend calls a [Browserless](https://github.com/browserless/chrome) backend to scrape airlines' award search pages with [Puppeteer](https://github.com/puppeteer/puppeteer).
-Backend database for user prefs is [Firebase](http://firebase.google.com).
-[Vite](https://github.com/vitejs/vite) is used as the dev server (`pnpm start`), [Vitest](https://github.com/vitest-dev/vitest) is used for tests (`pnpm test` and `pnpm test-scrapers`).
-UI framework is [Ant Design](https://github.com/ant-design/ant-design/).
-The recommended package manager is [pnpm](https://github.com/pnpm/pnpm).

-Source code formatting and acceptable patterns are highly opinionated and enforced via eslint.
-This is checked as a git commit hook but can also be run with `pnpm run check` (also checks dependencies, and builds the page).
+There are three parts to Awardwiz: the frontend (in `awardwiz/`), the scrapers that run on the serverside (in `awardwiz-scrapers/`), and Arkalis (in `arkalis/`) which is the detection-sensitive scraping engine written for this project.
+Firebase is currently also used to store the user database, although this will be replaces soon.

+This is a Node.js project with a strict Typescript setup (and enforced by eslint, via git commit hooks, and `just check` runs). `just` is used for common actions and `npm` is assumed for package management for Node.

+The frontend is a React app that uses [Ant Design](https://github.com/ant-design/ant-design/) for UI components.
+It's built using [Vite](https://github.com/vitejs/vite).

+The backend is a Node.js server that uses [Arkalis](arkalis/README.md) to run scrapers.
+It has a variety of commands to help write and debug scrapers.

-## Running locally
+## Running locally (NEEDS UPDATING)

 A few environment variables are used to start the server and frontend.
 These can be listed in a `.env.local` file: